campfireunion/docs/docs/1.0/flipside/how-tos/collaboration/how-to-share-scripts-with-your-project-team.md

 Repeat steps 4-6 to add additional scripts to your project.

-When you reload Flipside Studio, your newly-added scripts will appear in the teleprompter list when you have the same project open in-app.
-For more info, see [[studio / how tos / show tools / how to use the teleprompter]].
+When you reload Flipside, your newly-added scripts will appear in the teleprompter list when you have the same project open in-app.
+For more info, see [[Flipside / how tos / show tools / how to use the teleprompter]].

 ---
 **Next:** [[:How to add slideshow links to your project]]